JoergFranke/recnet/README.md

 [![Theano](https://img.shields.io/badge/theano-0.8.2-yellow.svg)](http://deeplearning.net/software/theano/)

 ## About
 *RecNet* is a framework for recurrent neural networks.
-It implements a deep uni/bidirectional Conventional/LSTM/GRU neural network in Python with use of the
+It implements a deep uni/bidirectional Conventional/LSTM/GRU architecture in Python with use of the
 [Theano](http://deeplearning.net/software/theano/) library.
 The intension is a easy to use, light weight and flat implementation with the opportunity to check out new ideas and to implement the latest research.